 4.9 Million Square Feet

 The 10,000-seat sports and entertainment arena is an integral part of the entertainment program at Mohegan Sun.
 5,000 retractable seats can accommodate crowds for a diverse array of events including boxing and basketball to football and tennis to concerts.
 A 300-seat cabaret theatre provides a more intimate stage for performers.
 Featuring 225,000 square feet of retail space, over 50 shops provide a mix of distinctive shops and name brands.
 New restaurants and lounges are situated around a two-story atrium.
-Casino of the Sky are richly-themed gaming environments to celebrate the heritage of the Tribe.
-A tree-inspired, winged porte-cochere marks the entry to the new casinos and the world's largest planetarium dome over the casino furthers its natural landscape.
+Casino of the Sky has richly-themed gaming environments to celebrate the heritage of the Tribe.
+A tree-inspired, winged porte-cochere marks the entry to the new casinos, and the world's largest planetarium dome over the casino furthers its natural landscape.
 Standing in the center of the casino is Wombi Rock, a soaring structure of translucent alabaster and onyx that houses three levels of entertainment venues including a lounge and dance floor.
 The project also includes a 2,600-space employee parking garage (Eagleview Garage), 2,500-space Riverview Parking Garage, and 1,500-space Thames Garage, and a central plant.
 Mohegan Sun in conjunction with the Mohegan Tribe instituted various green initiatives including fuel cell technology, photovoltaic panels, ground source heat pumps, as well as infrared technology in hotel guest rooms.
-The project incorporated facilities for recycling of food and other waste materials property wide.
+The project incorporated facilities for recycling of food and other waste materials property-wide.